haf/MassTransit-AzureServiceBus/README.md

-# MassTransit Microsoft Windows Azure AppFabric Service Bus Queues and Topics Message Broker Transport
+# MassTransit AzureServiceBus Transport

-No, Microsoft **does** have a sane product naming policy.
-In this case we'll be calling it *MassTransit Service Bus Queues*.
+A transport over AppFabric Service Bus in Azure.
+Currently capable of pub-sub and sending to endpoints.
+Pre-alpha at the moment.

 ## So wazzup?